I’m not afraid of the dark…

 I’m not afraid of the dark but I just can’t see where we are going!
 It feels like I’m on a space ship, hurtling through darkness.
 The sky is filled with a million stars.
 Our wake glitters with the phosphorescent light.
 My treat on this watch is watching shooting stars and if I look really carefully I can even see satellites tracking across the sky.
 It feels surreal.

 My brain tells me we are off course.
-Sailing to an unknown destination, heading in to the abyss, but the compass and GPS says we are on track.
+Sailing to an unknown destination, heading in to the abyss, I’m in outer space, but the compass and GPS says we are on track.

 There are lights ahead.
 Is it a big ship far away or a small ship really close?
 Or is it a UFO?
 I have no way of telling without AIS to advise me, I’ll have to make my own assumptions.
 I feel myself being hypnotized by the light and I want to follow it.
 I’ve made that mistake before and nearly got tangled up with a fishing boat.
 But the auto helm is in control right now.
 It doesn’t care for frivolous things like lights.
 It’s sole purpose is to hold a steady compass course.